victoriawhite17/Mushroom-Class/README.md

 This dataset is balanced between edible and poisonous mushrooms allowing us to gain a lot of information regarding features for classification.
 When classifying mushrooms, some important features to look at are odor, gill attachment, and spore print color.

 ## Data Preparation
 The only missing data was in stalk root.
 There were about 2400 entries as '?' or missing which is about 25% of our data for that feature.
 I dropped this feature because we have other feautures with characteristics of the mushroom stalk.
 Any method we use to fill in the missing data could result in a biased feature.
 The models used in this project are logistic regression and KNearest neighbor which both require the dataset to be scaled.
-Before I could scale the data I used a OneHotEncoder to change our categorical data for our models.
+However, all our data is categorical and will need to be OneHotEncoded which does not require any scaling.
+After the data is OneHotEncoded, it will be ready to use in our models.

 ## Results
 ![image](https://user-images.githubusercontent.com/106834973/191843627-a60a6c01-6ebc-4976-aa91-4a05199e7183.png)